mirumee/ariadne-website/docs/documenting-schema.md

 ## Descriptions

-GraphQL schema definition language supports a special [description syntax](https://facebook.github.io/graphql/June2018/#sec-Descriptions).
+The GraphQL schema definition language supports a special [description syntax](https://facebook.github.io/graphql/June2018/#sec-Descriptions).
 This allows you to provide additional context and information alongside your type definitions, which will be accessible both to developers and API consumers.

 GraphQL descriptions are declared using a format that feels very similar to Python's `docstrings`: